-A recent discovery made by Israeli archeologists truly sounds like it could be the plotline for the next Pirates of the Caribbean movie.
-This past week, archeologists discovered the remains of two sunken ships filled with a trove of Roman treasures off the Mediterranean coast.
+A discovery made by Israeli archeologists truly sounds like it could be the plotline for the next Pirates of the Caribbean movie.
+Late in 2021, archeologists discovered the remains of two sunken ships filled with a trove of Roman treasures off the Mediterranean coast.

 The ships’ cargoes and their remains were found during an underwater survey conducted by the Marine Archeology Unit of the Israeli Antiquities Authority.
 Over the past two months, hundreds of Roman silver and bronze coins were discovered, dating back to the third century.
 More than 500 silver coins from the Middle Ages have also been found scattered around.